Impact Image

 Suggested Electives

-Students enrolled in the JD-MPA Dual Degree Program may use twelve (12) elective credit hours of JD coursework to fulfill MPA program elective credit hours.
+Students enrolled in the JD-MPA Combined Degree Program may use twelve (12) elective credit hours of JD coursework to fulfill MPA program elective credit hours.
 Law courses will be counted toward the MPA elective requirements if they are at least reasonably related to the operation of government or the nonprofit sector.
-The following courses are suggested electives for students pursuing the LMU JD-MPA Dual Degree within the LMU Duncan School of Law (DSOL):
+The following courses are suggested electives for students pursuing the LMU JD-MPA Combined Degree within the LMU Duncan School of Law (DSOL):

 • LAW 3010 Legislation and Regulation